SergioGilBorras/VisualRS/README.md

 ### Download

-This project is hosted in a GIT repository.
+This project is hosted in a Git repository.
 We can download it from the web:

 ```
 https://github.com/SergioGilBorras/VisualRS
 ```

-We can also clone it from GIT using the command:
+We can also clone it from Git using the command:

 ```
 git clone https://github.com/SergioGilBorras/VisualRS.git